bibleexchange/romans__textbook/textbook/en/0901_the-sorrow-of-paul-at-israels-rejection.md

 The ways of God are not our ways.
 He waits long - He forbears - He is silent: then suddenly puts into execution an eternally formed purpose.

 Verse 29 is a quote from Isaiah 1:9 shows that if God had not intervened by his grace, they would have all become as Sodom and Gomorrah (2 Thess.
 2:7).

+## Stumbling and overcoming: The conclusion of chapter 9 (9:30—33)

+### Righteousness through faith (9:30)

+The Gentiles, not following after righteousness (righteousness by the law), attain to it by faith.
+Faith is contrasted in the text in this way: seeking righteousness by the keeping of the law versus seeking righteousness through faith in Jesus Christ.

+### No righteousness through the law (9:31)

+Israel followed after the law of righteousness, but could not attain it (they could not keep the law).
+Israel, following after the law stumbled at the way.

+### Must seek righteousness by faith (9:32)

+Israel did not seek it by faith.

+### A stumblingblock is Laid (9:33)

+They stumbled over the rock of offense.
+They stumbled over Jesus.
+He offended the leaders of Israel by exposing sin.

+What is the message of the Gospel that is open to all?
+"And whosoever believeth on him shall not be ashamed."
+God's mercy is illustrated by His dealings with both Jew and Gentile.
+Humility and awe are the proper attitudes for both Jew and Gentile who experience the mercy and kindness of God.
+Whether a man is a Jew or a Gentile, his salvation depends upon more or less than what he thinks and does with Jesus.
+Submission to God's way of righteousness by personal acknowledgement of Jesus as the risen Lord, brings a man into "Right standing with God."